 Why was Chrono Trigger never released in the UK?

 The game was originally released in 1995, but I was introduced to the Super Nintendo Entertainment System (SNES) much later on as I started to collect classic retro consoles and titles.
 I was always a Megadrive fan, but through researching some US retro game sites and podcasts I was convinced to invest in a SNES on ebay, and pick up some classic games.
-I tried a number of RPG’s, inlcuding Legend of Zelda and the Final Fantasy series, before seeking out Chrono Trigger (and the converter required to use on a UK console), due to the positive feedback from the fan base, and the insistence that this was an even better RPG.
+I tried a number of RPG’s, inlcuding Legend of Zelda and the Final Fantasy series, before seeking out Chrono Trigger (and the converter required to use on a UK console) due to the positive feedback from the fan base.
+The was that this was an even better RPG than the Nintendo classic.

-The game had a fantastically well thought out storyline, where speaking to characters in the game revealed clues as to the tasks required, and due to the time travelling aspect, the same locations would change based on your past actions, and the current timeline.
-To complete the game you had to travel back and trigger specific events that would foil LAVOS’ plans at a later time.
+The game had a fantastically well thought out storyline, where speaking to characters in the game revealed clues as to the next steps.
+Due to the time travelling aspect, the same locations would change based on your past actions, impacting the current timeline.
+To complete the game you had to travel back and trigger specific events that would foil LAVOS’ plans at a later point.
 The game featured multiple endings, depending on actions taken during the game, which caused the game to branch in different directions, meaning that you could play the game several times over and never see all of the endings.
 This branching system also extended to smaller decisions, such as whether to steal some food or not, which would have implications later in the game.

 A sequel, Chrono Cross would follow on the Sony Playstation in 1999, which was well received but sold in smaller volumes.
 Finally in 2008 the game was released in Europe on the Nintendo DS, so UK gamers like me could finally (officially) get their hands on this fantastic RPG.

-Up there with Legend of Zelda : Links Awakening, and Dragon Quest VIII, this has to be one of my favourite RPG’s of all time.
-If you have not had a chance to play, try the DS version which is going to be cheaper than an original SNES cartridge, and you wont regret it.
+Chrono Trigger has to be one of my favourite RPG’s of all time, up there with Legend of Zelda : Links Awakening, and Dragon Quest VIII.
+If you have not had a chance to play it, try the DS version which is going to be cheaper than an original SNES cartridge, I promise you wont regret it.